skandacode/skandacode.github.io/community-service.md

 ### FIRST Tech Challenge Community Support (2024-2025)
 **Technical Event Volunteer** - Provide support at regional and state robotics competitions, as well as offseason events:

-- **Event Management:** Support field setup, team queueing, and keeping scores of the different robots on the field
+- Support field setup, team queueing, and keeping scores of the different robots on the field
-- **Technical Support:** Assist teams with troubleshooting wiring, even when our team is competing against them
+- Assist teams with troubleshooting wiring, even when our team is competing against them
-- **Competition Operations:** Ensure smooth tournament operations serving 500+ participants per event
+- Ensure smooth tournament operations serving 500+ participants per event

 <br>